How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 Prototyping is all about creating wireframes and designs to visualize the future product.
 It is usually included both in the MVP development process and the cost estimates.

 UX/UI designers work on wireframes, mockups, user flows, and the finished product look.
 If the prototypes are clickable, you'll have the chance to click through the elements, "feel" the interface, and see how users will interact with the solution.
+There are MVP examples of products that were tested with the audience only with prototypes.
 Using interactive models is an outstanding opportunity to test your product before assigning tasks to developers.

 Platform and Technology Stack

 What are you building?
 Is it a web application or a mobile app?
 Is it a software-as-a-service solution, a game, or something else?
-This will affect your platform choice.
+This will affect your platform and MVP tool choice.

 Put simply, the more complex your solution will be in terms of tech, the more resources you'll need for its development.
 Therefore, the tech stack you settle on for the project will also influence the MVP pricing.
 Choosing in favor of some frameworks or programming languages can cost you extra if they're: